calebmchenry/polymer1-vdom/README.md

 6. cd ..
 7. npm run dev

-## TODO
+## React TODO
 1. Add React

+## Vue TODO
-2. Test out Vue
+1. Test out Vue
-3. Delete vue import from the end of vue-page/dist/index.html
+2. Delete vue import from the end of vue-page/dist/index.html
+3. Find way to allow a vue model instance inside of a dom-if
+4. Figure out an easy way to develope the vue file in the app